C.J. Gardner-Johnson returns to Detroit Lions practice, not that (he thinks) he ever left

 Contact Dave Birkett at dbirkett@freepress.com.
 Follow him on Twitter @davebirkett.

-This article originally appeared on Detroit Free Press: Detroit Lions' C.J.
-Gardner-Johnson contagious?
-'I'm like the flu'
+This article originally appeared on Detroit Free Press: C.J.
+Gardner-Johnson returns to Lions practice after injury scare